 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Telkonet Communications, Inc., and EthoStream, LLC.
+The current year and prior year accounts of Ethostream LLC have been classified as held for sale on the consolidated balance sheet and as discontinued operations on the consolidated statement of operations and the consolidated statement of cash flows.
 All significant intercompany balances and transactions have been eliminated in consolidation.